Freedom of the Press

 Press Freedom Score (0 = best, 100 = worst)

 Legal Environment(0 = best, 30 = worst)

 Economic Environment(0 = best, 30 = worst)

-Access to the internet was limited to 18 percent of the population in 2011.
-There were no reported government restrictions on the internet, and online newspapers such as El Faro provided independent, investigative journalism.
+Nearly 26 percent of the population accessed the internet in 2012, and there were no reported government restrictions on the medium.
+Online newspapers such as El Faro and ContraPunto are known for their independent, investigative journalism.